 As information continues to mature around potential links between induced seismicity and underground injection of waste water or hydraulic fracturing, we incorporate this knowledge into our risk management program.
-We're a leader in determining and employing risk mitigation strategies such as seismic reviews of disposal wells, minimizing use of disposal wells in sensitive geologic areas, participating in area-wide arrays and using temporary seismometers during hydraulic fracturing.
-We also participate in industry owned/operated seismic arrays.
+We're a leader in determining and employing risk mitigation strategies such as seismic reviews of disposal wells, minimizing use of disposal wells in sensitive geologic areas, participating in area-wide arrays and using temporary seismometers when necessary during hydraulic fracturing.

 Preventing Seismic Activity

 Most injection wells aren’t associated with felt earthquakes, according to the USGS, which has found that a combination of many factors is necessary for injection to contribute to earthquakes that can be felt rather than measured.
 Generally, the magnitude required for a person to feel seismic activity is ~2.5.
 In general, there is considerable natural seismic activity that goes unnoticed below this level, but is measurable using technology.

-While seismicity associated with completion activity is rare, we monitor our completion sites in Oklahoma to mitigate seismic activity through participation in a multi-operator, area-wide seismic array.
-Initiating mitigation activities promptly can significantly reduce or eliminate the likelihood of felt earthquakes that may be associated with well stimulation.
+While seismicity associated with completion activity is rare, we monitor our completion sites in areas of concern to mitigate seismic activity through participation in a multi-operator, area-wide seismic array.
+Initiating mitigation activities promptly reduces the severity of seismic activity that may be associated with well stimulation.
 Marathon Oil’s mitigation protocols exceed regulatory requirements in the areas where we operate.

 How are we doing?